sf-wdi-25/express_self_api/README.md

         ![image](https://cloud.githubusercontent.com/assets/6520345/18147254/a480f802-6f88-11e6-8ee5-1fb15615f8d5.png)
         Make sure to update it to fill it in with your own information!
         + See the [Open API Initiative](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#paths-object-example) for a neat example of this.
     - This is also a great way to plan out the features you want to develop.
-So we _highly recommend that you do this step first_!
+So  _do this step first_!
 - **A Profile Endpoint** (`/api/profile`) that responds with *hard-coded* data:
     + `name` - a string
-    + `github_link` - a url to your github profile
+    + `githubLink` - a url to your github profile
-    + `github_profile_image` - the url of your github profile image
+    + `githubProfileImage` - the url of your github profile image
+    + `personalSiteLink` - a link to your personal site.
-    + `current_city`
+    + `currentCity`
     + `pets` - an array of your pets
         + e.g. `[{name: "foo", type: "Cat", breed: "Siamese"}, {name: "bar", type: "Dog", breed: "Dalmation"}]`
 - **At least one resource (mongoose model)** that you can _*CRUD*_ using _*RESTful Routes*_
     - That means endpoints for `index`, `show`, `create` `update`, `delete`!
     - Here are some ideas:
         * Wish list (e.g. `gifts` or `wishes`)
-            - _id, description, price, amazon_link
+            - _id, description, price, amazonLink
         * `destinations` you've visited, or `vacations` you're planning
             - _id, country, date, duration, photo
         * `movies` or `shows` you like